nikoschatz/RestfulAPI/README.md

 - H2 Database

-#### You will also need these dependencies

 **Dependencies**<br>
--Spring Data JPA
+- Spring Data JPA
--Rest Repositories
+- Rest Repositories
--Rest Repositories HAL
+- Rest Repositories HAL
--H2 Database
+- H2 Database
 #### The project was initiated using Spring Initialzr, a quick way to get your project running and adding your dependencies from the start!
 https://start.spring.io/